adarshzpatel/python-autotyper-script/README.md

 Python Script to simulate keyboard key presses using pyautogui.
 This script is designed for use on the website monkeytype.com

-*I do not encourage cheating, this script is just for fun*

 Requirements:

 * Python